The Price of Privacy in Untrusted Recommendation Engines: Preliminaries

 Fano's inequality provides a lower bound on the probability of error under any learning algorithm in terms of the mutual information between the underlying hypotheses and the samples.
-A basic version of the inequality is as follows (see Appendix \ref{app:misc} for a more general version with discussions): \begin{lemma} \textbf{(Fano's Inequality)} Given a hypothesis $H$ drawn uniformly from $\mathcal{H}$, and $U$ samples $\mathbb{X}_1^U$ drawn according to $H$, for any learning algorithm, the average probability of error $P_e\triangleq\PP[\widehat{H}\neq H]$ satisfies:
+A basic version of the inequality is as follows: \begin{lemma} \textbf{(Fano's Inequality)} Given a hypothesis $H$ drawn uniformly from $\mathcal{H}$, and $U$ samples $\mathbb{X}_1^U$ drawn according to $H$, for any learning algorithm, the average probability of error $P_e:=\PP[\widehat{H}\neq H]$ satisfies: